-Here is some information about the cultivars of Lavandula angustifolia that are used to make RavenCroft Lavender Essential Oils.
+Here is some information about the cultivars of Lavandula angustifolia that are used to create RavenCroft Lavender Essential Oil Blends.

 Lavandula angustifolia “Buena Vista”